Aurora, IL – Congressman Bill Foster announced his office has recovered over $1.3 million for constituents in 2015.

-Washington, DC – On Wednesday, November 18, 2015, Congressman Bill Foster spoke on the floor of the House of Representatives recognizing the Aurora Regional Chamber of Commerce in Aurora, Illinois.
+Washington, DC –Today, Congressman Bill Foster spoke on the floor of the House of Representatives to call for justice for Laquan McDonald.

 Video of Foster’s speech can be found here.

 Text of Foster’s remarks as prepared is below:

 Constituents can talk to Foster's staff, ask questions and suggest ideas.